Dr. Jordon Tourville

 Hello!

-I am a the terrestrial ecologist for the Appalachian Mountain Club.
+I am the terrestrial ecologist for the Appalachian Mountain Club.

 As a forest and climate scientist, I have an interest in understanding interactions between global change and plant ecology.
 I am also fascinated by relationships between plants and other organisms (herbivores and mutualists), particularly in montane and alpine systems.